 The wait?
 Worth it every second.
 I’m so glad I finally made it!
-Hopefully these seven incredible experiences to have in Stockholm will inspire you to stop waiting and book your next trip.
+Hopefully these seven incredible experiences to have in Stockholm will inspire you to stop waiting for your money to “be right” and book your next trip.

 For more information, such advice on restaurants and accommodation, I’d grab a pocket guide to Stockholm.
-This post will strictly focus on experiences and sights that I honestly think are worth it for any traveler.
-I know I loved them!
+Meanwhile, this post will strictly focus on experiences and sights that I honestly think are worth visiting for any traveler.
+I know I loved them all!

 Off we go!